Real Estate · Triplexes

 The building is written with a per-building limit against replacement cost, usually with a coinsurance provision that penalizes underinsurance at claim time.
 Each of those is a decision, and each one deserves to be made deliberately rather than defaulted.

 Four systems decide how the market reads an older triplex.
-Underwriters ask about the roof, electrical, plumbing, and HVAC by age and type.
+Insurers ask about the roof, electrical, plumbing, and HVAC by age and type.
 Knob-and-tube or aluminum wiring, Federal Pacific or Zinsco panels, galvanized or polybutylene plumbing, and a roof past its serviceable life each narrow the options in their own way.
 Documented update years — permits and contractor records where you have them — carry real weight.

-An undocumented update reads to an underwriter much like no update at all.
+An undocumented update reads to an insurer much like no update at all.

 Coverage